-In 2020, approximately 40 per-cent revenues and EBITDA of the Group were generated from regulated activities (distribution, payment for the installed electrical capacity and generation of thermal energy at the Company's CHPPs, generation of electricity and thermal energy at the Liepaja generation facilities and Aiviekste HPP).
+In 2021, approximately 50 per-cent of EBITDA of the Group was generated from regulated activities (distribution, payment for the installed electrical capacity and generation of thermal energy at the Company's CHPPs, generation of electricity and thermal energy at the Liepaja generation facilities and Aiviekste HPP).
 There is a risk that not all costs will be covered by such regulated tariffs due to an unduly low regulatory asset base or because the rate of return on capital included in the calculation of the price of the electricity distribution system service tariffs will not correspond to the market rate.
 Also, there is a risk of material adverse effect on the Group due to delayed regulatory decisions by state authorities in the markets where the Group operates or due to changes in the local or EU legislative environment governing relevant regulatory matters.